OS2iot/OS2iot-docs/source/user-interface-guidelines/user-interface-guidelines.rst

 In accordance with the Angular best practices TypeScript is used and compiled to JavaScript.
-As of the date of writing this document the newest version of Angular (9.1) uses TypeScript 3.8.
+As of the date of writing this document the used version of Angular (17) uses TypeScript 5.
 This supports the newest browsers in accordance with the agreement with the customer and thus this is used.